canonical/ubuntu-packaging-guide/packaging-from-scratch.rst

     $ debuild -nc

 FIXME is there a UDD equivalent?
+Bug https://bugs.launchpad.net/bzr-builddeb/+bug/816376

 Having checked that the package builds locally you should ensure it builds on a clean system using ``pbuilder``::